 Enabling the headset interface via the Devio API

-Using a terminal emulator, the Devio API can be accessed via the Devio CR-1's main control Ethernet port.
+Using a terminal emulator, the Devio API can be accessed via Devio's main control Ethernet port.
 This is a Raw connection, and requires user authentication upon initial connection.
 This will be the same password that is configured in the SAU.
 The default is "devio".
 Details of the Devio API can be found in the Devio help file.

-- Connect a network interface on your computer to the control Ethernet port on the Devio CR-1
+- Connect a network interface on your computer to the control Ethernet port on the Devio unit

 - Open the terminal emulator of your choosing.
 In this example, we are using PuTTY.